codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/quick-start-product-create.md

 A product requires a unique name, and an annotation through which to connect the different applications.

 ##### Before you begin
-* Make sure you have at least [one environment]({{site.baseurl}}/docs/gitops-quick-start/quick-start-gitops-environments/)
+* Make sure you have at least [one environment]({{site.baseurl}}/docs/gitops-quick-start/products/quick-start-gitops-environments/)

 ##### Step-by-step

-1. Do one of the following:
-    * If you clicked **Create Product** from the Environments page in the previous quick start, continue from _step 3_.
-    * If not, continue from _step 2_.
 1. In the Codefresh UI, from the sidebar, select **Products**.
 1. Click **Add Product**.
 1. Define the following:
     1. **Name**: A unique name for the Product, `demo-trioapp` for the quick start.
-    1. **Connect Applications**: The automatically created annotation associated with this product, used to connect the different applications to it.
+    1. **Connect Applications**: Displays the annotation associated with this product that is automatically created, and used to connect the different applications to it.
 In our case, `codefresh.io/product: demo-trioapp`.
     1. **Tags**: Leave this empty for the quick start.